Skip to content

 • Acquisition happens when one company buys another company.

-• On the other hand, if Yahoo’s shareholders decide to reject Microsoft’s offer and if Microsoft still wants to buy Yahoo, then Microsoft will have to find other ways to give incentive to Yahoo shareholders, such as, increase its offer.
+• On the other hand, if Yahoo’s shareholders decide to reject Microsoft’s offer and if Microsoft still wants to buy Yahoo, then Microsoft will have to find other ways to give incentives to Yahoo shareholders, such as, increasing its offer.
 This could go on for some time until both parties agree or Microsoft backs down.

 What is a merger?

-• Merger is simply when two companies join together to form one company.
-In this case, one company continues to operate the two merged company as one and the other company disappears.
+• The merger is simply when two companies join together to form one company.
+In this case, one company continues to operate the two merged companies as one and the other company disappears.
 For example, Travelers and Citibank merged to form Citigroup.
 In this case, Citigroup continued to exist but the name Travelers disappeared.

 Copyright © 2007, Trademark, BusinessNewsForKids.com